Your cart is empty.

-Modeled after a First Growth Bordeaux, Jordan Alexander Valley Cabernet Sauvignon has remained one of Sonoma’s best Cabernet Sauvignons for four decades with an unwavering commitment to food-friendly wines of balance and elegance.
+Modeled after a First Growth Bordeaux, Jordan is a classic California Cabernet Sauvignon that has been considered one of Sonoma’s best Cabernet Sauvignons for four decades due to an unwavering commitment to food-friendly wines of balance and elegance.

 Every vintage of Jordan Cabernet Sauvignon is crafted with a focus on striking a perfect balance between beautiful fruit, silky tannins and a lingering finish.
-It is this delicate balance—all done by taste—that allows for the gradual, graceful evolution of Jordan's Cabernet Sauvignon in bottle.
-Renowned for our consistency of quality vintage after vintage, Jordan has remained one of the top Cabernet Sauvignon brands on the best U.S. restaurant wine lists for decades.
+It is this delicate balance—all done by taste—that allows for the gradual, graceful evolution of Jordan’s Cabernet Sauvignon in bottle.
+Renowned for our consistency of quality vintage after vintage, this classic California Cabernet Sauvignon has remained one of the top Cabernet Sauvignon brands on the best U.S. restaurant wine lists for decades.

-The diversity of our collection of crus—estate vineyard blocks that have more clay-rich soils like the Right Bank of Bordeaux and family grower parcels on mid-slope, well-drained Sonoma County vineyards with mineral-rich, gravelly soils reminiscent of Bordeaux's Left Bank—gives our new world Bordeaux blend of Cabernet Sauvignon a complexity found only in the top first growths of the world.
+The diversity of our collection of crus—estate vineyard blocks that have more clay-rich soils like the Right Bank of Bordeaux and some of the best family grower parcels on mid-slope, well-drained Sonoma County vineyards with mineral-rich, gravelly soils reminiscent of Bordeaux’s Left Bank—gives our new world Bordeaux blend of Cabernet Sauvignon a complexity found only in the top first growths of the world.

 A well-crafted wine continues to develop over time.
 Its personality evolves in a way that leads to increased aromatic complexity and texture.
 When stored properly, Jordan Cabernet Sauvignon can be enjoyed for decades.